RuedigerVoigt/exoskeleton/README.md

 [![Downloads](https://pepy.tech/badge/exoskeleton)](https://pepy.tech/project/exoskeleton)
 [![Coverage](https://img.shields.io/badge/coverage-77%25-yellow)](https://www.ruediger-voigt.eu/coverage/exoskeleton/index.html)

 For my dissertation I downloaded hundreds of thousands of documents and feed them into a machine learning pipeline.
-Using a high-speed-connection is helpful but carries the risk to run an involuntary denial-of-service attack on the servers that provide those documents.
-This creates a need for a crawler / scraper that avoids too high loads on the connection and instead runs permanently and fault tolerant to ultimately download all files.
+Using a high-speed-connection carries the risk to run an involuntary denial-of-service attack on the servers that provide those documents.

-Exoskeleton is a python framework that aims to help you build a similar bot.
+Exoskeleton is a Python framework that helps you build a crawler / scraper that avoids too high loads on the connection and instead runs permanently and fault tolerant to ultimately download all files.

 Main functionalities are:
-* Managing a download queue within a MariaDB database.
+* Managing the download queue within a MariaDB database.
 * Avoid processing the same URL more than once.
 * Working through that queue by either
     * downloading files to disk,